January 29, 2017 – “The First Front: The Baltimore & Ohio Railway During the Civil War.”

 August 13, 2017 – The Story of Storer College.
 150 years ago, in 1867, Storer College opened in Harpers Ferry and welcomed former slaves who sought an education, and it grew from a one-room schoolhouse into a degree-granting college open to all races, religions, and sexes.
 Presented by National Park Service Ranger Guinevere Roper.

 Sept.
 17, 2017 – The Story of Mt.
 Olivet United Methodist Church.
 Mt.
 Olivet is one of Lovettsville’s oldest churches; its present building was dedicated in 1881, but the congregation was meeting in school buildings prior to the Civil War.
 A team from Mount Olivet will present the congregation’s history.

 Oct.
 15, 2017 – “Mapping the Short Hill.”
 Historian and map-maker Eugene Scheel will discuss the making of his latest map, covering the Short Hill area from Lovettsville to the Blue Ridge.
-He will have maps available for sale and signing. (rescheduled from May 21).
+He will have maps available for sale and signing.
+(Rescheduled from May 21).
 VIDEO available online at VIDEO: Mapping the Short Hill With Eugene Scheel (10/15/2017)